 The University offers a range of scholarships and bursaries to support you through your studies.Discover More

 Our typical offer is 112 UCAS Points.
 We operate a flexible admissions policy and treat everyone as an individual.
 This means that we will take into consideration your educational achievements and predicted grades (where applicable) together with your application as a whole, including work experience and personal statement.
 General Studies accepted.

 Pass Access course : with 112 Points

-IELTS : 6.0 with no subscore lower than 5.5
+IELTS : 6.0 with no score lower than 5.5

-GCSEs : Maths and English Grade C. Will not accept GCSE Equivalence
+GCSEs : Maths and English Grade C/4.

 The first year of study for this degree is common to all single honours accounting programmes, thereby giving students the flexibility to transfer between courses at the end of year 1.

 If a work placement or international study is taken then:

 Six modules per year are taken over three years.
 All modules, apart from 'options', must be passed with a minimum grade of 40 per cent to obtain full exemptions from CIMA exams.